+A project must receive a Positive Offset Verification Statement within the timeline prescribed in section 95977(e).
+If this requirement is not met, the project will terminate.

+An Offset Project that has fifteen consecutive Reporting Periods without an approved Positive Offset Verification Statement will terminate pursuant to section 95983(d)(4).

-Timing for Submittal of Offset Verification Statements to ARB or an Offset Project Registry.
+(e) Timing for Submittal of Offset Verification Statements to ARB or an Offset Project Registry.
 Any Offset Verification Statement must be received by ARB or an Offset Project Registry within eleven months after the conclusion of the Reporting Period for which offset verification services were performed, except for Reporting Periods for which verification is deferred in accordance with this section.
 If the Offset Verification Statement is not submitted to ARB or an Offset Project Registry by the verification deadline, the GHG reductions and GHG removal enhancements quantified and reported in the Offset Project Data Report are not eligible to be issued ARB offset credits or registry offset credits.
 The verification body must issue one Offset Verification Statement for each Offset Project Data Report that it verifies for the Offset Project Operator or Authorized Project Designee.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.